webbertakken/PHPStormSettings/README.md

     - Editor colors and fonts: `One Dark Webber`
 7. Enjoy!

+To keep your existing settings, after step 6:
+1. Close PHPStorm
+2. Paste everything in your `%userprofile%/PHPStormXXXX.XX/config.bak` folder over `config` folder
+3. Open the config folder as a project in PHPStorm
+4. Revert everything in the local changes view of the "Version Control" tool window
+5. You have now merged your settings!

 ## Usage
 * Sync any settings by committing changes to your fork and loading them on a different machine like explained in the install section.